saverymax/selective_indexing/README.md

 ```
 BmCS --path path/to/some_citations.xml --ensemble-path /path/to/model.joblib --cnn-path /path/to/cnn/weights.hdf5 --predict-all
 ```
-For example, if sample_citations.xml is in your current directory and the models are in a models diretory also in your current directory
+For example, if sample_citations.xml is in your current directory and the models are in a models diretory
 ```
 BmCS --path sample_citations.xml --ensemble-path ./models/ensemble.joblib --cnn-path ./models/model_CNN_weights.hdf5 --predict-all
 ```
-will generate a set of predictions for the citations in sample_citations.xml
+This will generate a set of predictions for the citations in sample_citations.xml

-By default, the system will iterate through the citations, and make predictions for each.
 The prediction results can be found in the citation_predictions_YYYY-DD-MM.txt output file, which will be saved in your current directory, unless otherwise specified.

 Each prediction is printed on a line, in the format